node-red/node-red-dashboard/README.md

 ## Install

-To install the stable version run the following command in your Node-RED user directory (typically `~/.node-red`):
+To install the stable version use the `Menu - Manage palette` option and search for `node-red-dashboard`, or run the following command in your Node-RED user directory (typically `~/.node-red`):

     npm i node-red-dashboard